open-telemetry/opentelemetry.io/content/en/docs/languages/php/context.md

 ```

 This can be problematic in some situations, particularly in legacy applications
-which might `exit` or `die` - any active spans will not be completed and
+which might `exit` or `die`.
+In that case, active spans are not completed and
-exported, but the `DebugScope` will also complain loudly.
+exported, and the `DebugScope` complains loudly.

 If you understand why `DebugScope` is complaining and accept the risks, then you
 can disable the feature entirely by setting `OTEL_PHP_DEBUG_SCOPES_DISABLED` to
 a truthy value.

-### Nested Context
+### Nested context

-Active context executions may be nested, and this is how traces can have nested
+Active context executions can be nested.
+This is how traces can have nested
 spans:

 ```php